 Crowder falls 7-6 in first-round game at NJCAA World Series

-May 26—The Crowder College Roughriders baseball team fell 7-6 to Blinn College (Texas) in their first round of the National Junior College Athletic Association World Series Sunday in Grand Junction, Colorado.
+May 27—The Crowder College Roughriders baseball team fell 7-6 to Texas' Blinn College in their first round of the National Junior College Athletic Association World Series on Sunday in Grand Junction, Colorado.

 Blinn put a run up on the board in the top of the third inning, when Cade Climie smacked a solo homer over the right field fence.
 Crowder answered with a run of its own in the bottom of the frame when Joey Morton drove home Easton Swofford with a single to left center field.